Overview of Pulmonary Fibrosis

 Pulmonary Fibrosis typically appears as a result of another health problem.
 The damage to the air sacs of the lungs can be a result of long-term exposure to many irritants, medical conditions, or radiation.
 There are many occupational factors that may damage your lungs, including: animal droppings, hard metal dust, asbestos fibers, coal dust, grain dust, or silica dust.
 These various particles can irritate your lungs, if you work or live in an environment where these are very evident.

 Pulmonary Fibrosis is also common in those that have received radiation therapy for cancer, such as breast cancer.
 These symptoms can occur any time after treatment; sometimes it may take years to see the damage.
-How much damage occurs depends on the severity of the treatment, such as if there is already underlying lung disease, amount of chemotherapy used, total amounts of radiation, and how much of the lungs were exposed.
+How much damage occurs depends on the severity of the treatment, such as if there is already underlying lung disease, the amount of chemotherapy used, total amounts of radiation, and how much of the lungs were exposed.

 There are also many medications that can damage your lungs, which will lead to pulmonary fibrosis as well.
 These medications include: chemotherapy, anti-inflammatory drugs, heart medications, and some antibiotics.